 Housing costs in Lafayette are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Because occupations involving physical labor dominate the local economy, Lafayette is generally considered to be a blue-collar town.
-0.00% of the Lafayette workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Lafayette, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Lafayette’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lafayette is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Lafayette who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).